Walton High School Foundation

 Who We Are

-The Walton High School Foundation is a 501(c)(3) nonprofit organization.
 By supporting the Foundation, you are investing in your child’s education, as well as tomorrow’s leaders and problem solvers.
-Any donation made to the Foundation should qualify as tax-deductible.
 We appreciate your support!

 Our Mission